danieloskarsson/jsond/README.md

 **person.jsond**
 ```
 {
-    "name": "string:\w{2,}",
+	"hobbies": [
-    "age": "number:{18,}:We are only allowed to process users that are at least 18 years old.",
+		"string::Should we define a list of known hobbies?"
-    "student": "boolean",
+	],
 	"favorites::To be defined in it's own structure.": {
-	"artist": "string",
+		"team": "string",
-	"team": "string"
+		"artist": "string"
 	},
-    "hobbies": [
+	"student": "boolean",
-        "string::Should we define a list of known hobbies?"
+	"age": "number:{18,}:We are only allowed to process users that are at least 18 years old.",
-    ]
+	"name": "string:\\w{2,}"
 }
 ```